jovotech/jovo-framework/.github/CONTRIBUTING.md

 * Add platform specific features that haven't been added yet
 * Propose new voice platforms

-You can also take a look at our [Feature Roadmap](https://trello.com/b/urZzYHuI/jovo-framework-roadmap).

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)